Gangsta-Muffin/YT_Livestream-Notification-Discord/README.md

 <h1>Youtube - Discord notifications</h1>

 The Youtube Livestream notification is a notification system built to announce YouTube Livestreams (of the youtuber of your choice) to your Discord server!
-The original idea behind this code was to create a system for Zen World's music feedback streams in which a channel opens up (for people to send their music links in) whenever Zen World goes live (and then closes when he stops the stream)
+The original idea behind this code was to create a system for Zen World's music feedback streams in which a channel opens up (for people to send their music links in) whenever Zen World goes live (and then closes when he stops the stream).
+Channel open and closing mechanism not included in this code!

 <h3>Installation</h2>